Facing Human Wrongs: Leading in the Metacrisis

 This is an asynchronous online course, meaning you'll engage with the content on your own schedule through UVic's online learning platform, Brightspace.
 The course is organized into weekly bundles.

-Please note: March 3 is when course resources and instructions will become available on the Brightspace platform.
-The first Zoom session will follow on March 8, from 8:30 to 10 am PST.
-Live sessions will take place on Saturdays, from 8:30 to 10 am Pacific Time (find your time here).
-Specific dates are March 8, 15, 22, 29 and April 5 and 12.
+Please note: September 19 is when course resources and instructions will become available on the Brightspace platform.
+The first Zoom session will follow on September 26, from 8:30 to 10 am PT.
+Live sessions will take place on Saturdays, from 8:30 to 10 am Pacific time (find your time here).
+Specific dates are September 26, October 3,10, 17, 24, 31.

 Prerequisites